milindlakhwani/neodocs_assignment/README.md

   - Indicates various sections on the bar and users proximity to other sections.
   - Does not change dynamically.
   - Takes minimum and maximum values.
-  - Utilizes a list of ranges to specify width and meaning of each range.
+  - Utilizes a list of items to specify width and meaning of each range.

 - **Dynamic Slider Widget:**
   - Placed above the bar to show user's position.